Skip to content

 5. The needle is reintroduced into the remaining cornea over the descemets membrane.
 A knife slits the remaining stroma of the cornea.
 This is than excised with corneal scissors.

-6. The donor cornea graft devoid of the inner layer is placed on the bare descemets membrane and sutured with interrupted and/or continuous stitches.
+6. The donor cornea graft, without the inner layer, is placed on the bare Descemet’s membrane and secured with stitches.

 Advantage of DALK Transplant